NPS-Release

 Req ID Description Protocol

-L1-01 MUST deploy Gateway Node as the sole service entry point NWP
+L1-01 MUST deploy Anchor Node as the sole service entry point NWP

 L1-02 MUST verify consumer NID via NIP NIP